 During ozone destruction by active carbon destructors, there is a risk of explosion, specifically with systems, which generate high concentrations of ozone gas, if the ozone accumulates in the active carbon layer.
-This means that destruction systems for gaseous ozone, in which active carbon is used, are not suitable for OZONFILT® OZMA 1-6 O systems.
+This means that destruction systems for gaseous ozone, in which active carbon is used, are not suitable for OZONFILT ® OZMa 1-3 O systems.

-8.4 Installation
+8.4 Assembly

-- Position the OZONFILT[®] OZMa on a flat surface, once the packaging material has been removed, and support the control cabinet in such a way that it cannot topple over. - All systems then have to be freely accessible for service and maintenance.
+- Place the OZONFILT® OZMa on a flat surface, once the packaging material has been removed, and support the control cabinet in such a way that it cannot topple over. - All systems then have to be freely accessible for service and maintenance.
 For this reason and so that the cooling fans can work effectively, a gap of at least 30 cm must be left on the left-hand and right-hand side of the control cabinet.
-The entry of warm exhaust air from other units into the inlet openings of the OZONFILT[®] OZMa air filters should be avoided.
+The entry of warm exhaust air from other units into the inlet openings of the OZONFILT ® OZMa must be avoided.

-The OZONFILT[®] OZMa is delivered vertically standing in a wooden crate and should be positioned on a flat, even, horizontal and solid base surface.
+The OZONFILT ® OZMa is delivered standing vertically in a wooden crate and should be positioned on a flat, even, horizontal and solid base surface.